Kimberly Espinosa

 How did you get involved with KYCC?

-in some meetings and became a member of KYCC.
-I came along with her to those meetings, and I would meet a lot of the people working in those different organizations, including KYCC.
-The organizations that my mom has been really involved with became a second home for me because if I had some question about school or about how to get tutoring or something — just anything really — [the answer] would be there.
+My mom is chronically sick because of an accident she had at her workplace when I was in kindergarten.
+She was unable to work because her discs were damaged, and she constantly has back pain.
+After that, she got involved in some meetings and became a member of KYCC.
+I came along with her to those meetings and met many of the people working in those organizations, including KYCC.
+The organizations that my mom has been involved with became a second home for me because if I had some question about school or how to get tutoring — anything really — [the answer] would be there.

-With what happened with my dad’s passing, KYCC has continued to be one of our family’s biggest supports — financial support with paying bills for rent and the internet, and support from the BRIDGE members and from KYCC staff.
-They’re just willing to help out, even if it’s just listening, and it really does feel like a second family.
+[Following] my dad’s passing, KYCC has continued to be one of our family’s biggest supports — financial support with paying bills for rent and the internet, and support from the BRIDGE members and KYCC staff.
+They’re willing to help out, even if it’s just listening, and it really does feel like a second family.
+I’ve felt reciprocal [support].
+I volunteered at [KYCC] in the past, and I feel that support back from them.

-I remember during that time, there were only twenty-something cases in L.A.
+I recall that during that time, there were only 20-something cases in L.A.
 I don’t think I ever imagined how big this would become.
-Even now, I still don’t get it sometimes.
-And I think, “What would have happened if we stayed in school?
-The cases probably would have been a lot higher.”
-Especially because at our school, there are 30 to 40 kids in one classroom and it’s just packed.
-Everyone’s just really close.
-I remember I hugged my advisory teacher on that last day, and it was weird because it did kind of feel like, “I’ll see you soon,” but it also felt like, “I don’t know what’s gonna happen, so, just in case, this could be a goodbye for now.”
-I don’t know, I still think a lot about that day.
-I remember that people were asking, “Oh, that teacher is going to be using Zoom?”
-And I didn’t know what Zoom was, so I was kind of like, “Okay…?”
+Even now, I still don’t get it sometimes and think, What would have happened if we stayed in school?
+The cases probably would have been a lot higher.
+Especially because at our school, there are 30 to 40 kids in one classroom; it’s just packed.
+Everyone’s really close.
+I remember hugging my advisory teacher that day, and it was weird because it did kind of feel like, I’ll see you soon, but it also felt like, I don’t know what’s going to happen, so just in case, this could be a goodbye for now.
+I still think about that day a lot.
+I remember people were asking, ‘Oh, that teacher is going to be using Zoom.’
+I didn’t know what Zoom was, so I was kind of like, “Okay?”

 I remember constantly texting my parents updates from the news.
 I mean, they did watch the news, but I wanted them to know what the numbers were in case they weren’t paying attention.
 I didn’t know what was happening at home, so I wanted to make sure.
-When the numbers started going up, I felt very scared, so I came back home, and I kind of established a system at home where I would be the one sanitizing my parents if they ever came in from going to the market or work.
-In May, my uncle — my dad’s brother — who lived in Mexico, passed away.
+When the numbers started going up, I felt very scared, so I came back home.
+I kind of established a system at home where I would be the one sanitizing my parents if they ever came in from going to the market or work.
+In May, my uncle — my dad’s brother who lived in Mexico — passed away.
 That became a big realization moment for everyone because it was happening in the family.

-I didn’t have any contact with my uncle; I didn’t have memories with him.
-So for me, it wasn’t happening in my immediate family, but obviously, it didn’t feel the same for my dad because he and my uncle did have memories together.
-But it did hurt when I saw my dad come home from work crying.
+I didn’t have any contact with my uncle; I didn’t have memories of him.
+For me, it wasn’t happening in my immediate family, but obviously, it didn’t feel the same for my dad because he and my uncle did have memories together.
+It hurt when I saw my dad come home from work crying.
 He wasn’t the kind of person to cry in front of the family.
-He’s usually the one who would just make sure that we were okay.
+He was usually the one who made sure we were okay.
+So when I saw that he wasn’t okay, it scared me.
+After that, I guess my dad panicked a little.
+He became very, very careful.
+We would leave the groceries at the front of the apartment and sanitize them.
+It was a lot more tense at home.

 I know what that feels like.

-Since winter break, I heard about people at our school and people close to me getting sick, or their family members getting sick.
+Since winter break, I have heard about people at school and people close to me getting sick, or their family members getting sick.
 It feels like a very hard time.
 Yesterday, I found out that one of the teachers at the elementary school I attended passed away.
 When I found out, I started crying because it’s someone you’ve met and you’ve seen them smile at you.
-And it feels really ...
+It feels — I don’t want to say bad — but it’s just so many people who are close to me dying, and even if we’re not close, since it’s happened within my immediate family, I feel their pain.

-if no one knew my situation, or would it be better if everyone knew my situation?
-Because here, everyone knows my situation, but if I go to a college like Dartmouth, where it’s somewhere far away, no one will know what I’ve gone through.
-So, I guess that’s a question that you can ponder — would it be better if no one knew your situation, or would it be better if everyone knew about it?
+I know exactly what you mean.
+I remember when I first heard your story.
+When we first started talking, you had asked me for advice.
+When I heard what you were going through, my heart just broke because I knew the exact same pain.
+I knew exactly what you were going through.
+I’ve been asked this question: Would it be better if no one knew your situation, or would it be better if everyone knew?
+Here, everyone knows my situation, but if I go to a college like Dartmouth, which is somewhere far away, no one will know what I’ve gone through.
+I guess that’s a question that you can ponder.
+Would it be better if no one knew your situation, or would it be better if everyone knew about it?
+How has living through the COVID-19 experience made you feel?

 Could you tell me how you’ve been working on your activism during this time?